Beforeview

 Is $150,000 a good household income in New Jersey?

-It's at roughly the 67th percentile for New Jersey after adjusting for the state's median income ($101,050).
-Nationally that's about the 75th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+It sits at roughly the 65th percentile of New Jersey households in the state's own Census ACS 2024 income distribution (New Jersey median $104,294).
+Nationally that's about the 76th percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 How does $150,000 compare to the New Jersey median?